 If you feel the pressure to live up to numbers, chase following amounts or tie your worth to responses or tweets – It is time to step away and detox.
 Hug a tree, a cat, your mum because there is more to this world than screen tallies, remember that!

-Taking detoxes from technology especially if you feel as if you may or are addicted to the instant short lived gratification or comparing your makeup collection and or body to others please let yourself step away from that world.
+Taking detoxes from technology is so important especially if you feel as if you may or are addicted to the instant short lived gratification or comparing your body to others.
 Social media can be an incredible tool of support, help, connection and fun but do not let it replace your real life experiences or emotions.
 Don’t forget some social media accounts might not affect you in the same ways.
 Such as me with twitter… 140 characters are you kidding me, I can’t edit myself to save my life!
 I don’t understand twitter and that account doesn’t make me feel drained.
-Where as Instagram is my bad egg, I need vacations away from that bad boy and I am okay with that.
+Where as Instagram is my bad egg, I need vacations away from that bad boy regularly and I am okay with that.

 Don’t forget to like and share with your friends so they too can know that contrary to what our society thinks – disconnecting is sometimes the best form of connecting.
 So click off and just sit, check in with yourself without having to check in on Facebook.